 Why is CSL so important?

 As we stated, one of the Air Force's Core Values is Service Before Self.
-By participating in community service projects throughout their Academy experience, our cadets will ripen into Air Force officers committed to the voluntary service of others.
+By participating in community service projects throughout their Academy experience, our cadets will ripen into Air Force officers committed to serving others.

 How does it benefit our cadets?